 The USS Kitty Hawk as she sails past a small group of Japanese fishing vessels and heads toward Sagami Bay, Japan.
 Photo courtesy of Wikipedia. https://en.wikipedia.org/wiki/USS_Kitty_Hawk_(CV-63)

-May 23, 2022: USS Kitty Hawk (CV 63) / Michele Foss Tow is nicely making way through the Caribbean and will enter the Gulf of Mexico May 25, 2022.
-Current ETA Brownsville May 31, 2022.
-International Shipbreaking Limited, LLC/EMR has partnered with Cameron County and The Port of Brownsville, Texas to sponsor a public arrival ceremony in honor of all those who served our country onboard this mighty ship.
-Ceremony will commence at 0900hrs May 31,2022 and be held at the Cameron County Amphitheater located inside Isla Blanca Park on South Padre Island, Texas.
-We will have open mic time for Veterans to speak about their experiences onboard and a moment of silence when she passes through Brazos Santiago Pass.
-Please join us and share this information with anyone interested in attending.
-There will be a day use fee of $12.00 to enter Isla Blanca Park, however they do offer a Veterans discount.
+The USS Kitty Hawk (CV 63) was towed by the Michele Foss from Washington State, around South America, through the Caribbean, entering the Gulf of Mexico to Brownsville, Texas, on May 31, 2022.
+International Shipbreaking Limited, LLC/EMR partnered with Cameron County and The Port of Brownsville, Texas to sponsor a public arrival ceremony in honor of all those who served our country onboard this mighty ship.
+A ceremony was held on May 31st at the Cameron County Amphitheater, located inside Isla Blanca Park on South Padre Island, Texas.
+There was an open mic time for veterans to speak about their experiences onboard and a moment of silence for those no longer with us.

-A reunion is being planned to see the ship in Texas before she is dismantled.
-Dale Ray Thiesen in Brainerd, Minnesota, is planning a trip to Brownsville, Texas, to see her one last time, likely the first week of June 2022.
-Navy vets and enthusiasts are welcome to join in the gathering.
-Contact Dale Ray by email from this page.
+Dale Ray Thiesen in Brainerd, Minnesota, made a trip to Brownsville, Texas, to see the Kitty Hawk one last time before she is dismantled.
+Navy vets and enthusiasts were there for a gathering.
+You can contact Dale Ray by email, from this page.
 He served aboard the Kitty Hawk 1983 to 1987 as part of flight deck operations.
 Dale Ray remembers visiting Subic Bay in the Philippines, Pusan in Korea, Perth in Australia, and Singapore in Thailand.

 Photos below are from a Facebook group for CV-63.